-The current team consists of two part-time Artistic Directors – Robert Softley Gale and Garry Robson – who each take responsibility for specific as aspects of the organisation.
-They are supported by a part time Executive Producer, Mairi Taylor, part time Assistant Producer, Michelle Rolfe and a part time Projects Officer, Callum Madge.
-Both Artistic Directors are recognised as key players in the disability arts scene in the UK and on the world stage and their presence gives an authority to Birds of Paradise’s status as Scotland’s premier disability-led theatre company.
+The current team consists of: part time Artistic Director, Robert Softley Gale; part time Executive Producer, Mairi Taylor; part time Assistant Producer, Michelle Rolfe; part time Projects Officer, Callum Madge.
+Robert is recognised as a key player in the disability arts scene in the UK and on the world stage and his presence gives an authority to Birds of Paradise’s status as Scotland’s premier disability-led theatre company.

-In 2013 the company was awarded Projects and Programmes funding from Creative Scotland as well as receiving ongoing Projects Funding from Glasgow City Council and in 2015 they became an RFO and in 2018 its was awarded RFO status for a further three years.
+In 2013 the company was awarded Projects and Programmes funding from Creative Scotland as well as receiving ongoing Projects Funding from Glasgow City Council.
+In 2015 the company became an RFO and in 2018 its was awarded RFO status for a further three years.

 BOP has some key strategic strengths:

 - creating theatre with diverse companies that embodies the principles of Creative Access

 - making shows that are popular, in demand and that receive critical acclaim

 - being decisive, fast and forthright in responding to opportunities to develop new work